The ZZ plant is up there as one of the most popular houseplants. It’s tough, fairly easy to care for and looks great with wonderful green leaves.

 Are there different types of ZZ plants?

 Yes!
-The traditional ZZ plant has deep green leaves but there are also cultivars like the Raven ZZ, with striking dark purple foliage, and the Zenzi ZZ, a compact variety with curled leaves.
+There’s the traditional ZZ plant, which has deep green leaves and is probably the one you’re familiar with.
+But there are also cultivars like the Raven ZZ, which has amazing dark purple leaves, and the Zenzi ZZ, a smaller variety with curled leaves.

 Final Thoughts